Scope (charity): Campaigns

 In 2004 Scope launched the Time to Get Equal campaign to reduce disablism, which it defines as "discriminatory, oppressive or abusive behaviour arising from the belief that disabled people are inferior to others".

 In 2014 Scope ran a campaign called End The Awkward fronted by comedian Alex Brooker.
 The campaign used comedy to shine a light on the awkwardness that many people feel about disability.
-Scope's End The Awkward campaign continued in 2015 when they teamed up with Channel 4 to run a series of short films entitled What Not to Do, which demonstrated how not to behave in situations including a blind date, a job interview and at the hairdressers.
+Scope's End The Awkward campaign continued in 2015 when Scope teamed up with Channel 4 to run a series of short films entitled What Not to Do, which demonstrated how not to behave in situations including a blind date, a job interview and at the hairdressers.
 Scope also created an A-Z of sex and disability.

-In 2016 Scope launched their third year of End The Awkward where they introduced their H.I.D.E. concept — a mnemonic which stands for: Say 'Hi'; Introduce yourself; Don't panic; End the awkward — to encourage people to talk to disabled people rather than avoid them.
+In 2016 Scope launched its third year of End The Awkward where it introduced its H.I.D.E. concept — a mnemonic which stands for: Say 'Hi'; Introduce yourself; Don't panic; End the awkward — to encourage people to talk to disabled people rather than avoid them.

 In 2017 Scope partnered with Virgin Media to run their Work With Me and Support To Work efforts, providing online advice and support for disabled people seeking work.

 Publications

-N.S.S. news : the monthly magazine of the National Spastics Society, ran from 1953-1958 and became:

-Spastics news : magazine of the National Spastics Society, ran from 1958-1984 and became:

-Disability now, ran from 1984-2012 (ceased publication).
+N.S.S. news: the monthly magazine of the National Spastics Society, was published from 1953 to 1958 and became Spastics news: magazine of the National Spastics Society, which ran from 1958 to 1984.
+It then became Disability Now, which ran from 1984 until 2012, when it ceased publication.